pcaldredbann/moonpig-tech-test/README.md

 While there is still so much left that I would like to have completed, the main features provided are:

 1. SPA style routing
+2. Responsive layout (using Bootstrap), so it scales well on computers and mobile devices alike
+3. Extensible React components and stylesheets using babel transpilation and CSS SASS
+3. Custom made stack, created from the ground up without leveraging `create-react-app`
-2. Product searching via the provided API
+4. Product searching via the provided API
-3. Basic pagination
+5. Basic pagination
-4. Product view page showing mutiple available sizes and prices
+6. Product view page showing mutiple available sizes and prices

 ### How To Get Up & Running